Why Customer Service Best Practices Matter

 Today’s customers expect more than ever.
 Gone are the days when slow, robotic service was acceptable.
 Today’s customer demands:

-That’s why a study by Bain & Company showed that businesses that excel in customer service see revenues increase by 4-8% above their competitors.
-Getting to this level of excellence is where customer service best practices come in.
-These aren’t just nice-to-haves—they’re the difference between a brand customers love and recommend, and one which customers abandon and bash online.
+That’s why a study by Bain & Company showed that businesses that excel in customer service see revenues increase by 4–8% above their competitors.
+For senior CX leaders like VPs, Directors and Managers, this is a case for customer service done right.

 Let’s dive into the 10 essential customer support best practices you need to know.